ddnexus/pagy/docs/api/keynav.md

 ## Variables

-This section ontegrates the [Pagy::Keyset variables](keyset.md#variables):
+This section ontegrates the [Pagy::Keyset options](keyset.md#options):

 ==- `:page`

-The array of variables from the client prepared by the `keyset_for_ui` extra, to paginate the requested page.
+The array of options from the client prepared by the `keyset_for_ui` extra, to paginate the requested page.

 ==- `:max_pages`